Rózsa Péter

-Rózsa Péter, born Rózsa Politzer, (17 February 1905 – 16 February 1977) was a Hungarian mathematician and logician.
+Rózsa Péter, until January 1934 Rózsa Politzer, (17 February 1905 – 16 February 1977) was a Hungarian mathematician and logician.
 She is best known as the "founding mother of recursion theory".

 Early life and education

 Péter was born in Budapest, Hungary, as Rózsa Politzer (Hungarian: Politzer Rózsa).
 She attended Pázmány Péter University (now Eötvös Loránd University), originally studying chemistry but later switching to mathematics.
 She attended lectures by Lipót Fejér and József Kürschák.
 While at university, she met László Kalmár; they would collaborate in future years and Kalmár encouraged her to pursue her love of mathematics.

-After graduating in 1927, Péter could not find a permanent teaching position although she had passed her exams to qualify as a mathematics teacher.
-Due to the effects of the Great Depression, many university graduates could not find work and Péter began private tutoring.
+After graduating in 1927, Politzer could not find a permanent teaching position although she had passed her exams to qualify as a mathematics teacher.
+Due to the effects of the Great Depression, many university graduates could not find work and she began private tutoring.
 At this time, she also began her graduate studies.